877-852-8463CareersLocationsPatient PortalRequest Appointment

 Accommodating Lenses

 Mimicking the natural lens in your eye, an accommodating intraocular lens can focus on more than one distance.
 This means you may not need reading glasses after your cataract surgery.
-We offer cataract treatment solutions in areas such as Lansing, Toledo, Battle Creek, Kalamazoo, and Jackson.
 Our staff of eye doctors will help you choose accommodating intraocular lenses to improve your vision and life.

 Toric Lenses